- DIVISION: Magnoliophyta

 American pitcher plants, shipped to England, were popular in British gardens in the 19th century.

-One species and two subspecies of American pitcher plants are on the US Endangered Species List, and at least one other species that has been assessed is vulnerable.
-In spite of federal—and in many cases, state—protection, illegal plant collectors sometimes still take plants and seeds from the wild.
+One species and two subspecies of American pitcher plants are on the US Endangered Species List, and at least one other has been assessed is vulnerable.
+In spite of federal—and in many cases, state—protection, illegal plant collectors sometimes still take plants and seeds from the wilderness.

 Responsible gardeners can purchase nursery-propagated pitcher plants, which are grown from cultivated stock.
 Be sure to question your nursery about the origin of a pitcher plant before you buy it.